Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-08-24

 Say hello to Yoast SEO 17.0!
 This release includes some behind-the-scenes improvements, like an improved Spanish word form feature and several fixes for our indexables data management.
 For now, please enjoy Yoast SEO and write the best possible content in the language of your choice!
-Read more about what’s new in Yoast SEO 17.0 in [https://yoa.st/release-17-0](our release post)!
+Read more about what’s new in Yoast SEO 17.0 in [our release post](https://yoa.st/release-17-0)!

 #### Enhancements